 Any deficiency, however, is easily remedied by consuming more vitamin D-rich foods such as oily fish (e.g. salmon and mackerel) a couple of times a week, by including eggs and dairy produce like milk in your meals daily, or by consuming foods fortified with vitamin D (like many breakfast cereals and fruit juices).
 The National Institute for Health and Care Excellence (NICE) also recommends that all adults in the UK take a daily supplement containing 400IU (10mcg) of vitamin D throughout the year.

 The amount of vitamin D you need also depends on factors such as how much you weigh, the darkness of your skin, whether you get outside much, and your age.
-Generally speaking, the European Food Safety Authority recommend a dietary reference value of 15mcg per day for all healthy people over the age of 1 year — especially between October and March.5 When selecting a supplement, choose one that provides Vitamin D3 (rather than vitamin D2) as this is the form that's produced naturally in your skin on exposure to sunlight and is found in animal-sourced foods like eggs and fish oils.6, 7
+Generally speaking, the European Food Safety Authority recommend a dietary reference value of 15mcg per day for all healthy people over the age of 1 year - especially between October and March.5 When selecting a supplement, choose one that provides Vitamin D3 (rather than vitamin D2) as this is the form that's produced naturally in your skin on exposure to sunlight and is found in animal-sourced foods like eggs and fish oils.6

 Making these minor adjustments to your diet and lifestyle and introducing a regular vitamin D3 supplement into your daily routine, should help keep your levels of immune-enhancing vitamin D topped up.

-If you'd like to learn more about how to keep your immune system healthy, head over to our Immunity Advice Centre.
+If you'd like to learn more about how to keep your immune system healthy, select Immunity from the Your health menu above.